murtiko/geojedis/README.md

 <p>Available Write Strategies are:</p>
 <p>WriteLocalOnly : (default) Writes are performed only on all local pools, in the order they are configured.</p>
-<p>WriteAllSync : Writes are performed on all pools one by one from within the application thread.</p>
+<p>WriteAllSync : Writes are performed on all pools one by one from within the application thread, where local pools are attempted prior to remote pools.</p>
 <p>WriteNearestSyncRemainingAsync : Writes are performed on the first available pool from within the application thread.
 Remaining pools are updated in the background using a default cached thread-pool.</p>

 <p>It is possible to add custom read/update strategies.</p>